okkelab/ar-okkebomb/README.md

 # ar-okkebomb
-Augmented Reality animation created by Klara Kopi @klarakopi for the Okke Bomb t-shirt by Okke Lab (2025)
+Augmented Reality animation created by Klara Kopi @klarakopi for the Okke Bomb T-shirt by Okke Lab (2025)